shalivan/shalivan.github.io/_posts/ART/0091-01-01-GraphicDesign.md

 ---
 # UX/UI

+- **Diegetic**  - Source of information came from the world   recounted story
+- **Nondiegetic** - Source of information came from outside commentary sound / HUD (out of world)

  - Consistency / Intentionallyty
  - Ergonomy.
 The time to acquire a target is a function of the distance to and size of the target.
  - Visual Feedback